Skip to the content.

 React vs. “React”

 In the two days of hands-on coaching and coding in my workshop, we develop a small but complete React application from start to finish.
 The training is always up to date because I try to learn these things myself every day at work and I maintain the material in “real time” according to what I think is worth teaching and / or sharing at any given time.
-I try to condense the most essential part of my accumulated knowledge to these two days.
+I try to condense the most essential part of my accumulated knowledge to the two training days.

 All course materials except me and my narrations are open source and free software licensed under a liberal license, so whatever you get from the course, you can use as you want to.